ilyagr/diffedit3/README.md

 ### A "focused single-file" view would be nice.

 It would increase the editor height to the entire window.
+This is mostly some CSS work.

+### Scroll up when going to next diff, down when going to prev diff, label buttons with shortcuts.

+Or perhaps go to the center either way.